jell0wed/C28ExchangeAgent/README.md

-To install the C28 Transport Agent
+# C28 Exchange Transport Agent

 #### 1. Make sure to uninstall previously installed version of the C28 Agent